 Android devices are more difficult to define in terms of price since there are so many different developers, due to the OS being open source.
 It’s better to expect Android prices as wide in price range, covering all the bases of low cost, budget, mid-range, high-range and luxury phones.
 You can find Android devices ranging from anywhere near $100 all the way up to around $2,000 with prices ranging drastically between brands.

 You can compare smartphone brands on our website to gain a better understanding of the different developers, and whether they’re best for you.

 We have summarised all of the above information into a single list of pros and cons for each device, which can be seen below.

-- They are also cheaper than iOS phones, with a lot of models ranging from $100 to $600.
+- They can also be cheaper than iOS phones, with phones ranging between and around the $100 and $2000 price points

 Cons: Android vs iOs

 - Android phones are not about simplicity.
 The flexibility and configuration capabilities mean it might take some time to get used to for less-experienced tech users